- 16-18 registration for 2014 is now open!!!

 16-18 Division Info

 The 16-18 division generally starts play around mid-May.
-Registration forms are now available.
+Registration is full as of May 29.
+You can sign up and choose the $0 pay option to get on a waiting list.
 Sign up online or go to Handouts, download the form and mail it in.
 This division starts later because 1) it is difficult to find age-compatible teams earlier than May, 2) we can usually get several games against high school teams that have completed their regular season and 3) it gives local high school players the chance to play EGBR.

 Elk Grove Babe Ruth Game of the Week!